awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 }
 ```

-With this statement, affected accounts are limited to creating Amazon S3 buckets to the specified Region\.
+With this statement, affected accounts are limited to taking actions in the specified Region, except when using IAM actions\.

 ## `Resource` Element<a name="scp-syntax-resource"></a>